itsDigvijaysing/What-I-Learned/Cpp/Cpp.md

 ### **Multiset in C++ (STL)**

-A **multiset** allows duplicate elements and stores them in sorted order.
+- A **multiset** allows duplicate elements and stores them in sorted order.
+- We can count the given number directly. `ms.count(1);`
+- We can erase selected no.  one instance or all using erase.

 #### **Declaration**
 ```cpp